 When you show that you understand his position, you’re better equipped to engage his concerns and he is more willing to listen to what you have to say.

-Some may perceive adopting a conciliatory approach and demonstrating empathy as being weak.
+Some may perceive adopting a conciliatory approach by demonstrating empathy as being weak.
 That is not the case.
 Rather, it is being effective.

 This is especially Singapore and Asian societies, where people tend to be less confrontational.
 As Dr. Cherian George observes in his book Singapore, Incomplete, majority of Singaporeans don’t really value combativeness and are “allergic to people they perceive as argumentative”, often accusing them for creating trouble and “disturbing the peace”,